 If you have a crooked or deviated septum that is causing problems with your breathing, schedule a consultation with Dr. Melancon.

-If you’re having issues with breathing or ongoing sinus infections because of a crooked septum, then you may be a great candidate for a septoplasty.
+If you’re having issues with breathing or ongoing sinus infections because of a crooked septum, then you may be a great candidate for a New Orleans septoplasty.
 A crooked septum can be the result of unexpected injuries, or can simply be the way you were born.

 You won’t feel anything during the surgery, as you’ll be under anesthesia.
 After that wears off, you may have soreness in your nose and there will also likely be bruising.
 Fortunately, most people find the procedure to be minimally uncomfortable so Tylenol can control the majority of the discomfort.